 Is biomass renewable energy?

-All of our customers' homes and businesses get 100% renewable electricity, at no extra cost** and if you’re looking to introduce more renewable energy into your home, check out our home energy solutions.
+If you’re looking to introduce even more renewable energy into your home, don't forget to check out our home energy solutions, such as solar panels and heat pumps.
 As an E.ON Next customer you can enjoy up to £350*** off our home solutions, and help to lower your household bills and emissions.

 Generating energy from biomass.